Index and Glossary – A

 Approval Signatures – Responsibilities:

-Discussion: Specific approval considerations and instructions are described near the signature line on each of the FBS forms.
+Discussion: Specific approval considerations and instructions are described near the signature line on each of the FS forms.
 Where specific directions are absent, officers signing documents should be mindful of the following guideline:

 - Approver One: considers the accuracy of the transaction, the appropriateness and availability of the funding, verifies that the transaction is a reasonable and necessary expense of the University.

 - Approver Two: should be the ORG head one reporting level higher, whose responsibility it is to verify that the expense and the timing of the transaction is proper and prudent in the context of the University’s overall mission.

 Discussion: Implementation of electronic Payroll approvals made necessary a Rule to clarify Policy 3-003, approvals for financial transactions.
 This Rule provides important guidelines for signors to consider when they approve all transactions, and especially salary transactions.